Heroin Detox: The First Three Days Survival Guide

 Anytime you have a craving that you don’t think you’ll make it through, try doing one of these tasks before you use and see if that helps your craving subside.
 Remind yourself that cravings are temporary, and that even if you used, the relief would also be temporary.
 Use simple self-care tasks like the ones listed above to stall your way through cravings, and they will come and go.

-The craving will be intense in the moment, but focus on completing your simple task and making it through the next few moments without using.
-Can’t think of completing a simple self-care task?
-Focus on breathing.
+The cravings will be intense in the moment, but focus on completing your simple task and making it through the next few moments without using.
+If you can’t think of completing a simple self-care task, focus on breathing.

 Heroin Detox Day 1

-Think of ways to make your life easy on yourself.
+As you go into this process, think of ways to make your life easy on yourself.
 In moments of craving, you won’t be able to make the right decision.
-So dump your dope.
+So dump your dope (and not just in the kitchen trash.
+Get completely rid of it.).
 Delete your dealer’s number.
 Cancel your plans.
 Call your mom or your cousin and ask if they can take the kids for a few days.
 You will begin to get irritable, so minimize irritations.

 If your restless legs are driving you crazy, alternate a heating pad and ice packs on your calves.
 Do gentle stretches.
 Try lying on your stomach.
 Get up and take a slow walk.

-If your skin feels creepy crawly, try taking an antihistamine like Benadryl.
-Try wrapping something loosely around whatever part of your body is bothering you (key being loosely here, don’t hurt yourself), to feel something different in that area and distract yourself.
-Try putting on some lotion (you don’t need anything fancy) – just put it on a little spot first, because this may comfort you or may bother your skin more.
+If your skin feels creepy crawly, take an antihistamine like Benadryl.
+You can also try wrapping fabric (like a soft t-shirt or scarf) loosely around whatever part of your body is bothering you, so you feel a different, distracting sensation in that area.
+The key here is looselydon’t hurt yourself.
+You can also test out lotion.
+You don’t need anything fancyjust spread on a small bit at first, because lotion may comfort you or may bother your skin more.
 Test it out and see if it works for you.

 Heroin Detox Day 2